 You may know how a computer controls a robot, but have you wondered what controls movements of your body and thoughts?
 Your brain is like a computer that controls lots of your body functions, such as walking and talking.

 Today we are going to learn how the human brain is similar to a computer.
-Then we'll do an interesting activity in which you will program a LEGO EV3 robot with a touch sensor to "move back quickly"—a reflex action—when the touch sensor "bumps" into something in front of the robot.
+Then we'll do the fun and hands-on That's Hot!
+Robot Brain Programming activity in which you will program a LEGO EV3 robot with a touch sensor to "move back quickly"—a reflex action—when the touch sensor "bumps" into something in front of the robot.

 Lesson Background and Concepts for Teachers

-- Before the lesson, work with interested students to put together the EV3 TaskBots that will be used for the associated activity (takes about 45 minutes per bot) using LEGO MINDSTORMS EV3 robot, such as EV3 Core Set (5003400) for $379.95 at https://education.lego.com/en-us/products/lego-mindstorms-education-EV3-core-set-/5003400.
+- Before the lesson, work with interested students to put together the EV3 TaskBots that will be used for the associated activity (takes about 45 minutes per bot) using LEGO MINDSTORMS EV3 robot, such as EV3 Core Set (5003400) at https://education.lego.com/en-us/products/lego-mindstorms-education-ev3-core-set/5003400#lego-mindstorms-education-ev3.
 Note: This activity can also be conducted with the older LEGO MINDSTORMS NXT set.
 You’ll need a computer loaded with the NXT 2.1 software.

 - Review the online materials listed in the Additional Multimedia Support section.